felixmerz00/hpc_esc_401_solutions/exercise_session_13/README.md

 I got the output that I passed.

 ## Bonus
 I filled in the code.
 Then I ran these commands.
-It failed.
-I'll might try again later.
 ```
 nvcc addongpu-bonus.cu
 srun ./a.out
 ```
+The program failed.
+I might try again later.

 # Exercise 4
 I filled in the missing code.
 Then I ran these commands.